 cosmic wars between departments

-there was animosity between the department of education/school board/schoolteachers, something that has been very visible when it comes to policy changes.
+there was constant animosity between the department of education/school board/schoolteachers, something that has been very visible when it comes to policy changes.
 Post-war teachers, especially outside of Tokyo have always taken on an adversarial stance towards the central government.

 (∩｀-´)⊃━☆ﾟ.*･｡ﾟ back to top ⤴